IbrahimHashhash/shortest-path-dijkstra/README.md

-# ✈️ Flight Route Visualizer
+# ✈️ Shortest Path Dijkstra

 A JavaFX application that visualizes the shortest flight route between capital cities using Dijkstra’s algorithm.
 The app provides users with optimal paths based on time, cost, or distance, presented with a clean and visually appealing UI designed using CSS.